oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_subnet_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The list of all IPv6 CIDR blocks (Oracle allocated IPv6 GUA, ULA or private IPv6 CIDR blocks, BYOIPv6 CIDR blocks) for the subnet that meets the following criteria: - The CIDR blocks must be valid. - Multiple CIDR blocks must not overlap each other or the on-premises network CIDR block. - The number of CIDR blocks must not exceed the limit of IPv6 CIDR blocks allowed to a subnet.</div>
+                                            <div>The list of all IPv6 prefixes (Oracle allocated IPv6 GUA, ULA or private IPv6 prefixes, BYOIPv6 prefixes) for the subnet that meets the following criteria: - The prefixes must be valid. - Multiple prefixes must not overlap each other or the on-premises network prefix. - The number of prefixes must not exceed the limit of IPv6 prefixes allowed to a subnet.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>